 A. Patient directories.
 Except for those instances in which you may be a patient receiving mental health treatment or patient or attendee of an alcohol or substance abuse program, we may include your name, room number or unit, general condition, and religious affiliation in the patient directory of our hospital affiliates for use by clergy and

 visitors who ask for you by name.
 You may choose not to have this information in our patient directories.
-If you choose not to have this information in the directory, we cannot tell visitors, callers or delivery people (such as mail or flowers), that you are a patient and, unless you give specific contact information to another person (family member, etc.), you will not receive visitors or telephone calls.
+If you choose not to have this information in the directory, we cannot tell visitors, callers or delivery people (such as mail or flowers), that you are a patient and, unless you give specific contact information to another person (family member, etc.).
 If you are unable to object to your information being included in our patient directory, we may include your information in our patient directory and use or disclose such information if we determine that it is in your best interest and consistent with your past requests (if any) until such time that you are able to indicate that you do not want your information included.

 B. Disclosures to family, friends, or others.
 Except for certain circumstances involving Highly Confidential Information, we may disclose your PHI with a family member, friend, or other person who is involved in your care or the payment for your health care.